ObolNetwork/obol-docs/docs/int/faq/general.md

 ## Debugging Errors in Logs

-You can check if the containers on your node are outputting errors by running `docker-compose logs` on a machine with a running cluster.
+You can check if the containers on your node are outputting errors by running `docker compose logs` on a machine with a running cluster.

 Diagnose some common errors and view their resolutions [here](./errors.mdx).